Nanobot Adapter

 governed_registry = adapter.wrap_registry(agent.tool_registry)

-# Replace the agent's registry with the governed one
+# Replace the agent's registry with the enforced one

 agent.tool_registry = governed_registryDirect GovernedToolRegistry